Topological Orders from Reflection Positive Frustration-free Hamiltonians: OS reconstruction for string-net Hamiltonians

 \section{OS reconstruction for string-net Hamiltonians}

-We compute the net of local operator algebras for two examples of reflection positive frustration-free Hamiltonians: the toric code model \cite{Kitaev2003} and the Levin-Wen string net models \cite{LevinWen2005}.
-Through these computation we confirm that the net of local operator algebras are indeed the algebra of local symmetric operators.
+We compute the net of local operator algebras for two examples of reflection positive frustration-free Hamiltonians: the Kitaev toric code model \cite{Kitaev2003} and the Levin-Wen string net models \cite{LevinWen2005}.
+Our computations will make it explicit that the net of local operator algebras constructed from OS reconstruction is indeed the algebra of local symmetric operators.